-The first thing to understand when you want to lose a few pounds is set point weight.
-This is your body’s “happy weight,” including the amount of fat the body feels most comfortable carrying around.
-According to Dara Dirhan EdD, MPH, RDN, LDN, this amount of fat also becomes what the brain has determined to be the best for optimal function.
-“Two hunger hormones are responsible for trying to regulate the body’s set point: ghrelin and leptin,” Dirhan explains.
-Ghrelin is known as the “hunger hormone,” as it is secreted when energy in the brain is low.
-This hormone creates that hungry feeling that convinces you to consume glucose—your brain’s preferred source for energy.
-Leptin is known as the “satiety hormone,” because it signals the brain when you’ve eaten enough and energy levels are met.
+The first thing to understand when you want to lose a few pounds is something experts call your set-point weight: This is your body’s “happy weight”—it’s a size that your brain and body try to maintain, and it includes the fat stores on your belly and elsewhere.
+According to registered dietitian Dara Dirhan, this amount of fat becomes what the brain has determined to be the best for optimal function.
+Two hunger hormones are responsible for trying to regulate your body’s set point: ghrelin and leptin, says Dirhan.
+Ghrelin is known as the “hunger hormone” because it is secreted when the brain senses that available energy stores are running low.
+This hormone generates feelings of hunger that convince you it’s time to get some food in your belly.
+Your digestive system converts the calories to blood sugar (glucose), which can then power muscles, organs, the brain, and other cellular functions.
+Leptin is known as the “satiety hormone”—it’s released when your body senses that you’ve eaten enough; it signals the brain that energy levels have been met.

-These signals have three primary functions, according to David Prologo, MD, a dual board-certified obesity-medicine physician and interventional radiologist.
-They tell your body when to seek food, when to slow down and conserve energy, and when to store fuel for a coming “famine”—all in the name of survival.
-“The brain isn’t concerned with looking slim and pretty,” Dr. Prolongo says.
+These signals have three primary functions, according to David Prologo, MD, a dual board-certified obesity-medicine physician, and interventional radiologist.
+They tell your body when to seek food, when to slow down and conserve energy, and when to store and preserve fuel if it senses deprivation (a leftover from the days when famines weren’t uncommon)—and this is all in the name of survival.
+The brain isn’t concerned with how you look, Dr. Prolongo says.
 “It is concerned with maintaining life.”
 Your body and brain are programmed to remain stable at your set point.

-Dr. Jason McKeown, MD, Neurologist, and CEO of Modius Health adds that once your body reaches a new set point, you’ll specifically see a reduction in your appetite and cravings.
-“To maintain results, diets in the long-term can influence this set-range, making your brain [sic] adapt and be comfortable at a lower weight,” Dr. McKeown says.
-Conversely, overeating certain foods high in sugar and saturated fats in the long-run could shift the set point for body fat upwards.
+Jason McKeown, MD, neurologist, adds that once your body reaches a new set point, you’ll see a reduction in your appetite and cravings.
+“To maintain results, diets in the long-term can influence this set-range, making your brain adapt and be comfortable at a lower weight,” Dr. McKeown says.
+It’s also possible to drive your set point upwards, he warns.

 The quality of your diet is another variable.
-For brain health and wellbeing, Dirhan recommends choosing a whole-foods diet as much as possible.
-“This means staying away from foods that have been processed or refined and incorporating more low-energy dense foods (foods lower in calories) into the diet, like fresh fruits and vegetables, lean meat, poultry, fish, and whole grains,” Dirhan says.
-“Instead of focusing on a ‘calorie salary,’ sticking to a whole-foods diet and practicing mindful eating are sure to make the brain happy while aiding in weight loss.”
-Focusing on calories is just one of many things keeping you from losing weight.
+For brain health and well-being, Dirham recommends choosing a whole foods diet as much as possible.
+This means staying away from foods that have been processed or refined—energy-dense, high-calorie foods—and incorporating healthier whole foods like fresh fruits and vegetables, lean meat, poultry, fish, and whole grains, Dirhan says.
+Instead of focusing on what she calls a “calorie salary,” stick to a whole food diet and practice mindful eating (slowing down your eating and taking time to appreciate meals).
+“This will make sure the brain is happy while aiding in weight loss,” she says.
+(Focusing on calories is just one of many things keeping you from losing weight.)